adrianva/twitter-topics/README.md

 * InfluxDB and Elasticsearch
 * Kafka
 * Kibana and Grafana (optional)
+* Spark (version 2.0 or above)

+This tutorial will explain how to install the project in a local environment, but this should be easily extendible in a cluster.
+In the future it will be interesting to use Docker to provision the environment, but currently is a work in progress.

 First, we should download all the libraries and dependencies of the project.
 For the Python side, we have to install the libraries listed in the requirements.txt file.
 Just type the following in the terminal:
 ```